Alcoholism: Social barriers

 Attitudes and social stereotypes can create barriers to the detection and treatment of alcohol use disorder.
-This is more of a barrier for women than men.
-Fear of stigmatization may lead women to deny that they have a medical condition, to hide their drinking, and to drink alone.
+This is more of a barrier for women than men, as the fear of stigmatization may lead women to deny that they have a medical condition, to hide their drinking, and to drink alone.
 This pattern, in turn, leads family, physicians, and others to be less likely to suspect that a woman they know has alcohol use disorder.
 In contrast, reduced fear of stigma may lead men to admit that they are having a medical condition, to display their drinking publicly, and to drink in groups.
 This pattern, in turn, leads family, physicians, and others to be more likely to suspect that a man they know is someone with an alcohol use disorder.

 Screening

-Screening for alcohol misuse is recommended among those over the age of 18, the screening interval is not well established.
+While screening for alcohol misuse is recommended among those over the age of 18, the screening interval is not well established.
 Some national organizations recommend screening adolescents 12 years and older.
 Several tools may be used to detect a loss of control of alcohol use.
 These tools are mostly self-reports in questionnaire form.
 Another common theme is a score or tally that sums up the general severity of alcohol use.
 Online or written questionnaires have greater sensitivity for identifying unhealthy alcohol use compared to in-person questions asked by a healthcare worker.

 The CAGE questionnaire, named for its four questions, is one such example that may be used to screen patients quickly in a doctor's office.

 Two "yes" responses indicate that the respondent should be investigated further.

 The questionnaire asks the following questions: